no8ody/hornet-light-installer/README.md

 6. With the first start no config is detected and it will downloaded automatically and opened to edit.
 7. Re-run the installer again after editing the config.sh file `sudo ./hornet-installer.sh`

-**After your node is running you need to add some neighbors in the config.json file**

-`sudo nano /home/iota/hornet/config.json`

-**After you have added some neighbors just restart the node to get sync**

-`sudo systemctl restart hornet`

 # Install reverse proxy #